 I discovered the “sporty” side of Phuket back in 2015 while training to Paris Marathon.
 While on the island, my training ranged from 15 to 28 km and most of them were done around Patong beach, the busiest beach of Phuket.
 Although it is very quiet during sunrise and the temperatures were pleasant for running, the stunning views and sunrises were my motivation to train.

 As I mentioned before, the sea is usually calm, without strong currents.
 I’ve swum in Kata, Karon, Surin, Mai Kao and Kamala.
 All of them were absolutely stunning!
 I didn’t have the chance to cycle in Phuket although I drove a motorbike around the island and saw many cyclists.
 From my perception the drivers respect the cyclers but in some points the roads are quite narrow.

-These are the some of the reasons why I decided to join Ironman 70.3 Phuket but I can give you at least 30 more reasons to do it, there will be 30 qualifying age group slots for the 2018 Ironman 70.3 Championship to be held in South Africa and 30 slots for Kona in Hawaii.
+These are the some of the reasons why I decided to join Ironman 70.3 Phuket but I can give you at least 60 more reasons to do it, there will be 30 qualifying age group slots for the 2018 Ironman 70.3 Championship to be held in South Africa and 30 slots for Kona in Hawaii.

 Where to stay in Phuket for Ironman 70.3

 The best area to stay when racing the Ironman Thailand is around Bang Tao beach.
 There are several luxury resorts, mid range hotels and apartments for rent in the area.

 Our choice was Angsana Laguna Phuket, the official hotel for the competition.
 I wanted to be right on the spot where the action would happen.
 It was easier to attend the race briefing, to do the bike check-in, and I didn’t need to wake up “super extra” early on the race day.
 On top of the convenience, the resort has great facilities and amazing rooms.
 The hotel was well prepared to receive the event and the athletes.
 The breakfast at 4 am on the race day was a plus.